Wooopas/Autoclicker/README.md

 # Autoclicker
-Autoclicker that works on Discord.
+Autoclicker that works on everywhere, anytime.

 The concept was not invented by me in any way.
 I just wanted a small project for myself.
-There are a lot of bugs, like the recorder not working, etc.

 TODO: